Course Description

 Matthew Herbst

-Matthew Herbst is the Faculty Director of the Making of the Modern World general education world history program at UC San Diego’s Eleanor Roosevelt College.
-He holds affiliate appointments in History and Classical Studies and also teaches in Environmental Studies.
-Engaged in experiential learning, he has led 14 programs abroad and serves as a Faculty Co-Director of the Study Abroad Office. ...
+Prof. Matthew Herbst is Director of the Making of the Modern World GenEd World History program at UC San Diego’s Eleanor Roosevelt College as well as faculty co-director of the Classical Studies Program and co-director of Study Abroad.
+Engaged in experiential learning, he has led 12 undergraduate summer programs abroad in Asia, Europe.
+Oceania, and North America, four other international ...